alexrodriguezlop/Diu/README.md

-# Subject "Desing of interface"

-Exercises for the subject algorithmic, GII
+# Exercises for the subject "Interfaces design", GII

 **Table of Contents:**